iam-idi/KwadoCrypt/README.md

 //decryptedLSHPassword Should match original LSH hash

-//To compare new password with our decryptedLSHPassword which is now a LSH Hash, we have to have newPassword const newPasswordLSH = simHash(newPassword);
+//To compare new password with our decryptedLSHPassword which is now a LSH Hash, we have to LSH hash newPassword const newPasswordLSH = simHash(newPassword);
 ```
 #### code explanation